 As always, consult a medical professional before starting any new exercise routine.
 Here’s to moving better, feeling stronger, and enjoying a life with less pain!

-Healing Your Lower Back: Exercises for a Herniated Disc
+Exercises to Avoid With a Herniated Disc